je-suis-tm/quant-trading/oil money project/README.md

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/oil%20money%20project/preview/positions.png)
 ![alt text](https://github.com/tattooday/quant-trading/blob/master/oil%20money%20project/preview/actual%20vs%20fitted.png)

 What really interests us is why our model doesnt work any more.
 A detailed causal analysis is basically writing a thesis.
 Oh, how I hate writing thesis!
 I would make it short here.
 What we can tell is that after 2017/11/15 things have dramatically changed.
 What could possibly be the reason?
+Could it be that Saudi and Iran endorsed an extension of production caps on that particular date?
+Or Donald Trump got elected as POTUS so he would encourage a depreciated US dollar?

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/oil%20money%20project/preview/brent%20crude.png)

+Well, we are traders not economists.
+Lets take a look at our portfolio performance.
+So far so good, we actually made a few bucks from NOK.
+Interestingly, after we placed the stop order, I decided to add extra position to see what would happen.
+In the figure below, we could see the profolio when NOK breached the stop loss threshold.
+The downwards momentum didnt stop until two months later (maybe another major event in financial market occured).

 ![alt text](https://github.com/tattooday/quant-trading/blob/master/oil%20money%20project/preview/portfolio.png)

+Wow, did we just do a momentum trading strategy!
+We started to find a statistical arbitrage between oil price and oil producing country forex.
+What we got in return is a momentum trading strategy.
+My explanation for our results would be when the model doesnt work any more, there must be some fundamental situations that have changed investors outlooks in NOK forever.
+I tested this trading strategy on NOK in different periods.
+It turned out that our momentum trading is much more riskless and profitable than our statistical arbitrage.
+But does it work on any other currencies?